 Indiana University – Purdue University Indianapolis (IN, USA): Department of Chemistry and Chemical Biology

-Collaboration with prof. William L. Scott of the Department of Chemistry and Chemical Biology was established in 2012 through a series of invited lectures for students and staff of the Faculty of Science UP.
+Collaboration with prof. William L. Scott of the Department of Chemistry and Chemical Biology was established through a series of invited lectures for students and staff of the Faculty of Science UP.
 Activities in his research are based on the systematic integration of students into the field of drug development.
 His strategy is based on the international D3 (Distributed Drug Discovery) project, to which our two students have been accepted in the past.
 The strategy of the D3 project is about simple synthesis of new compounds using inexpensive equipment and their subsequent biological screening within the educational process.

 University of Tromsø (Norway): Institute of Pharmacy

-Since 2008, the Department of Organic Chemistry has been working with prof. Natasou Skalko-Basnet of the Department of Pharmacy, University of Tromsø, Norway.
+The Department of Organic Chemistry has been working with prof. Natasou Skalko-Basnet of the Department of Pharmacy, University of Tromsø, Norway.
 The research cooperation was established on the basis of a joint EEA grant aimed at increasing the bioavailability of poorly soluble new biologically active substances.
 Within the collaboration, a study was developed to increase the solubility and stability of derivatives of 3-hydroxyquinoline-4(1H)-ones with promising cytostatic and cancerostatic activity.

 Publications list with Natasa Skalko-Basnet